 Ready?
-So buckle up, because in a matter of seconds you’ll be learning about the hottest packing hacks, getting updates about the latest travel trends, getting precious travel tips firsthand, and embarking on captivating journeys around the world.
+So buckle up, because in a matter of seconds you’ll be learning about the travel packing hacks, getting updates about the latest travel trends, getting precious travel tips firsthand, and embarking on captivating journeys around the world.
 Just close your eyes and let yourself wander through impeccably preserved historic cities, sky-high mountains, glinting glaciers, spectral rainforests, and idyllic beaches.

 From fastidious foodies and beach hoppers to culture buffs and packing freaks, we’ve got the scoop of the best travel podcasts in 2021 for each and every type of traveler.
 Have a look below!

 Best Travel Podcasts To Listen In 2023

 The TravelPulse Podcast

 Now solely hosted by Executive Editor Eric Bowman, TravelPulse Podcast brings you insightful information on the latest trending topics about the travel industry.
 While listening to this highly informative podcast, you’ll learn everything and more about subjects like the future of guided tours, the do’s and don’ts of animal tourism, and the best tips for online booking, just to name a few.

 REI’s Wild Ideas Worth Living